It’s a singer’s worst nightmare. Hamilton Leithauser is opening his mouth and nothing is coming out.

 “I use the same voice/ I’ve always had” goes the chorus to “Sick As A Dog,” and old fans shout along giddily, celebrating Leithauser’s longevity and sense of renewal.
 Many of his solo songs are stoutly self-referential.
 “I Retired” from 2014’s Black Hours was a chugging, doo-wop inflected rocker that hinted at the Walkmen’s dissolution.
 “The Bride’s Dad” is a first person narrative sung from the perspective of an unwanted orator at a wedding Leithauser attended in upstate New York.
 Over chipped teeth, a grey beard, and yellow-stained linen vest, an ostracized father delivers a drunken reception toast to his mortified daughter.

 “For years and years, I disappeared/ But tonight I’m here and giving my best/…Your mother left, she’s not impressed.”
 It’s by turns tender and boisterous.
-Twinkling piano gives way to crashing chandelier drums.
-Leithauser’s words exquisitely capture the scene’s awkward whimsy, but his straining voice imparts its urgency.
-You can see the gin blossoms up close, feel the wedding guests squirm in their seats, and literally yearn for a deadbeat dad’s last chance at redemption.
+Twinkling piano gives way to drums that sound like crashing chandeliers.
+Leithauser’s words exquisitely capture the scene’s awkward whimsy, but his straining voice imparts urgency.
+You can see the gin blossoms up close, feel the wedding guests squirm in their seats, and yearn for a deadbeat dad’s last chance at redemption.

 A sense of longing (mostly unrequited) pervades Leithauser’s words, both tonight and on record.
 The lyric “If the man that you knew/ Honestly wasn’t me/ Tell me honey — who could that be?” appears on two different songs from I Had a Dream That You Were Mine.
 Leithauser spittle-flying delivery transforms crowd favorite “A 1000 Times” from sing-along pathos to heart-stricken plea.
 His gossamer, finger-plucked arpeggios on “In a Black Out” level a hush on the crowd who sway to visions of nameless towns, lost loves, and friends who’ve lost their minds.